Candidate Fraud Prevention | BridgeView

 01

 Require live video verification with government-issued ID cross-checking.
-File uploads alone aren't sufficient for identity confirmation.
+File uploads alone are not sufficient for identity confirmation.

 02

-Deploy AI-powered systems to detect resume inconsistencies, forged credentials, and template cloning before manual review.
+Deploy screening that flags resume inconsistencies, forged credentials, and template cloning before manual review.

 03

 Contact HR departments and institutions directly.
-Don't rely exclusively on LinkedIn profiles or provided email addresses.
+Do not rely exclusively on LinkedIn profiles or provided email addresses.

 04

 Establish clear protocols to flag and escalate suspicious applications immediately.
-Don't leave high-risk candidates in your pipeline.
+Do not leave high-risk candidates in your pipeline.

 Common Types of Candidate Fraud